Shubhamm-02/Type-Ahead/README.md

        increment = sqrt(searchesInThisBatch)  // dampened, see #3
 ```

-Heat is "cooled" lazily — we only apply decay the next time we touch the query,
+Heat is "cooled" lazily, we only apply decay the next time we touch the query,
 so there's **no background job** sweeping millions of rows.

 **2) How recent activity affects ranking.** `rankByRecency()` re-ranks a